This 1-week Oman itinerary will help you to discover the best places to visit.

 There’s even an area where you can ice-skate, snowboard and take a twirling zipline down while hovering over the skiing area, while it’s 50 degrees outside!

-Especially for myself, living in Erbil, there are few places to shop, so visiting the Mall of Oman was a nice place to shop.
+Especially for myself, living in Erbil, there are few places to shop, so visiting the Mall of Oman was a nice experience.
 Parking is free.

 There are many things to do in Muscat.
 Some say you can skip the city and go immediately to the wadis and desert, but I wouldn’t skip it at all.
 It has some beautiful places to visit.